falc0n2222/aternos-discord-bot/README.md

-## BE AWARE THAT PERMISSIONS ARE NOT SET-UP ANYONE WILL BE ABLE TO USE THE COMMANDS AND DO HARM.
-THIS IS TO SEMI-PREVENT THE USAGE OF THIS BOT IN A PUBLIC GUILD.
-USE ONLY IN A PRIVATE SERVER!!! ##

 ## THIS BREAKS ATERNOS'S TOS, USE AT YOUR OWN RISK ##

 # ATERNOS DISCORD BOT
-Ban, Whitelist, Start, Stop, Show information about your Aternos server &amp; etc, all available thru a simple Discord bot.
+Control over your Aternos server all with a simple Discord Bot.

-Credits to
+The Bot is getting an update so that it works despite Aternos' retarded decisions such as deliberately breaking *most* of the Python-Aternos API.
+There are only a few commands that still work, so ig that makes the bot worth updating one last time.

+*Changelog:*
++ Added Slash Commands
++ Removed useless commands as they no longer work
++ Optimized code
++ Role Permissions added
++ & more

-Python-Aternos. // https://pypi.org/project/python-aternos/ // for the API itself.
+Credits to Python-Aternos (https://pypi.org/project/python-aternos/) for the API itself.

-## How to use the Bot ##

-Start off by putting your Channel ID Where specified, put your server address where the "DOMAIN = " part is, put your discord bot token where the "TOKEN = " part is.

-To input your Aternos username and password head over to line 14 and put your username where it says "your username" and your password where it says "your password".

-After this is done go into cmd and type

-"pip install python-aternos" then "pip install discord" and "pip install asyncio" without the "" ofc.

-## How to change Prefix ##
-You can change the prefix by going to line 13 and looking for this line "command_prefix='server '" from here change "server" to your new desired prefix.
+## Requirements

+*The bot uses 4 libraries: Discord, Asyncio, & Python-Aternos so make sure you have them installed via pip.*

-## Commands list ##
+## Commands list

-"start" Pretty self explanatory.
+/start Pretty self explanatory.

-"stop" Pretty self explanatory.
+/stop Pretty self explanatory.

-"info" Shows information about your server.
+/info Shows information about your server.

-"whitelist" Adds someone to the whitelist.
-Usage: server whitelist username

-"whitelist-remove" Removes someone from the whitelist.
-Usage: server whitelist-remove username

-"whitelisted" Shows people that are whitelisted.
+/whitelisted Shows people that are whitelisted.

-"ipban" IP ban's a specific IP.
-Usage: server ipban put.an.ip.address.here (MUST BE A IP AND NOT A USERNAME!!!).

-"unbanip" Unban's a specific IP.
-Usage: server unbanip put.an.ip.address.here.

-"ban" Bans a specific player.
-Usage: server ban username.

-"unban" Unban's a specific IP.
-Usage: server unban username.

-"bans" Show's the ban list.
+/bans Show's the ban list.

-This was written in like a day and a half.
-So excuse the horrible code & bad documentation.
+The update was written in like an hour, so it might have some bugs (i.e. Not work sometimes)